pulibrary/as_marcao/README.md

      in the ArchivesSpace configuration

-For 1. use a user_defined boolean field, or maybe a new field,  on the resource for now, and maybe a screen to see resources with the flag set.
+For 1., for now, use a user_defined boolean field, or maybe a new field on the resource, and maybe a screen to see resources with the flag set.